rihemebh/Challenge/README.md

 ## Use cases

 - The user could click on the button to pause the progress and resume it whenever he wants.
-- he could go to the next or previous quotes.
+- The user could go to the next or previous quotes.
-- He could like a quote and it will be saved in the local storage since I only develop the front and we don't have database here.
+- The user could like a quote and it will be saved in the local storage since I only develop the front and we don't have database here.
-- He could access saved quotes from the topbar (the front for this one is not well developed since I think it is e secondary thing I hope I am not wrong) : the user could click on dropdown menu  to get the list of quotes if he hover on it, the complete quote will be displayed as "Tooltip"
+- The user could access saved quotes from the appbar : the user could click on dropdown menu  to get the list of quotes, when he clicked he gets the full page

 ## Demo